A bit about yourself and your magazine?

 A great adventure & action sport image is something that evokes emotion, be it awe, amazement, fear, dreams, etc, etc, it doesn’t really matter, it just needs to move you.
 I firmly believe action images have that ability.
-Of course, colour depth, sharpness, framing and focal point all come into making the emotion jump off the page/screen, but unless it makes me stop in my tracks then it doesn’t have it.
+Of course, color depth, sharpness, framing and focal point all come into making the emotion jump off the page/screen, but unless it makes me stop in my tracks then it doesn’t have it.

 Never think you have enough card space or batteries, always charge and dump every night while on assignment.
 Never think, ah that shot will be there tomorrow I’ll get it then, trust me it never is, it might be even better, but in my experience, if you don’t grab it, you’ve missed it.
-When it comes to surf images, water shots are always the best, so if can shoot in the water, always shoot in the water.
-And finally my moto has always been “my best photo is the one I will take tomorrow”, this helps you to never stop pushing.
+When it comes to surf images, water shots are always the best, so if you can shoot in the water, always shoot in the water.
+And finally, my moto has always been “my best photo is the one I will take tomorrow”, this helps you to never stop pushing.